hn303/CamLandEc-RM03/supervision1-exercises.md

    ![](statics/QGIS_symbology.png)
    ![](statics/QGIS_cam_dem.png)

 6. Now you have a topographic map about Cambridge city.
-You can compare your result with [Camrbidge Terrain Map](https://en-gb.topographic-map.com/maps/dgf/Cambridge/){:target="\_blank"}
+You can compare your result with [Camrbidge Terrain Map](https://en-gb.topographic-map.com/maps/dgf/Cambridge/){: .btn }{:target="\_blank"}